OURABIG/learning-sfml-framework/README.md

 # OURA_Framework
-A Framework made using the SFML Library
+A Framework madewhile leaning and using the SFML Library
 - box2d support for physics
 - use any sfml function or class you want